ChrisBen191/code_book/Shell/shell_snippets.md

 # creates database for the user
 createdb username

-# by default, connnecting w/'psql' connects to database named the same as the user
+# by default, connecting w/'psql' connects to database named the same as the user
 ```